Potlatch among Athabaskan peoples: Dance

 The celebration of dance for the Athabaskan people plays a vital role in the success of a potlatch.
 Unlike many cultures that have changed their mourning over the course of many generations, the Athabaskan people have stayed strong and true to the old ways of song and dance.

 Dancing is a very important part of Athabaskan culture, and it is often the focal point of the potlatch, particularly after the evening meal.
 During potlatches a variety of songs are sung; the first songs sung of the weeklong event are called the mourning songs.
 Traditionally new songs are sung first to give thanks to the hosts that are sponsoring the potlatch, followed by the singing of old songs.

 Poldine Carlo, an Athabaskan from Interior Alaska, noted that "The potlatch usually lasted for a week.
 The first night we would have a big potlatch at the community hall and then the mourning songs were sung, the new songs first for the ones the potlatch was being given for and then the old, old songs that we have been singing for a long time.
 The women would stand in line all across the hall and dance."

-An excerpt from the book Rifles, Blankets, & Beads tells of "sorry songs" that were sung at a potlatch that took place in Tanacross: "At one potlatch in Tonacross, for example, a sequence of sorry songs began with one made especially for the person that had just died.
+An excerpt from the book Rifles, Blankets, & Beads tells of "sorry songs" that were sung at a potlatch that took place in Tanacross: "At one potlatch in Tanacross, for example, a sequence of sorry songs began with one made especially for the person that had just died.
 It followed by songs for a young man who died in a house fire 10 years before; a boy who drowned in the river while attempting to draw water and for Elisha's father, who died in the 1960s."

-The grieving process within the Alaskan Native community is rather unusual, it is shared not just by the family but by both local and neighboring communities.
-If one member of the family of the deceased does not show up or is late, this is considered to be such a great insult that tribal chiefs have been known to interrupt potlatches in order to publicly shame those who have arrived late or have not communicated with the rest of the community concerning their loss.
-Grieving is expected to be shared, and thus the burden of grief is lifted from the individual to the group.
+The grieving process is shared between the family, the people of their village, and often, members of neighboring villages.
+Just as in the past, its size depends on the age and social status of the deceased and the host's wealth.
+In major potlatches with wealthy hosts, attendance spans across the entire community, outer communities, and cities such as Fairbanks and Anchorage.
+If a family member of the deceased doesn't attend, arrives late, or has not communicated their loss to the rest of the community, tribal chiefs have been known to interrupt potlatches to publicly shame them.
+The burden of grief is meant to be shared.
+Its burden lessens through the kinship of community, and the gathering of communities supplements healing and joy.

-Dance is the outlet that allows potlatch attendees to vent their grief; "sorry songs" give way to "happy songs" and dances, such as the calico dance, where colorful bolts of cloth are passed among female participants, who dance in a large circle.
-Such dances serve to restore harmony among the relationships within the tribe.
+For Ahtna Athabaskans, a potlatch begins with mourners expressing their grief by crying, singing sorry songs, and dancing, then, song and dance turns joyous.
+At the end, gifts are distributed to dissolve grief of the hosts.
+One dance practiced by some Athabaskans, like the Koyukon, is the calico dance, where colorful bolts of cloth tied with furs are passed, traditionally among female participants, who dance in a large circle, and people, traditionally men, dance inside.
+Sometimes, this is followed by an Athabaskan fiddle dance.
+Speeches often come prior to song and dance in Koyukon potlatches.